stanford-ssi/balloons/HABEES/README.md

 10. Watchdog to prevent main thread halt.

 ####TODO
+1. Compress data frame into bitstream for comms.
-1. APRS downlink with Dorji.
+2. APRS downlink with Dorji.
-2. CAN communication of current state through payload interface
+3. CAN communication of current state through payload interface